vanHeemstraSystems/bit-hello-world/300/500/README.md

 # 500 - Collaborate

-Run the following to verify there are no issues preventing Bit from [snapping](https://bit.dev/reference/components/snaps) each component, independently:
+Run the following (in a separate terminal session, if needed) to verify there are no issues preventing Bit from [snapping](https://bit.dev/reference/components/snaps) each component, independently:

 ```
 $ bit status